semaphoreP/codeastro/Day3/tutorial_doc/README.md

 4. Change the `os.path.abspath('.')` part to point to the top level of the `tutorial_doc` directory (where `correlate.py` lives).
-In this example that would be one level up in the directory struture, denoted `..`.
+In this example that would be one level up in the directory struture from `conf.py`, which is denoted as `..`.
 ```
 import os
 import sys